bdavisdotcom/6502-computer/README.md

 * and assorted others

 ## Kicad schematics coming soon
+See images below for rough whiteboard of the VGA schematics.
+There's a link to Ben's base build below that.

 ## Building the code
 You will need to install cc65 suite